claws-lab/casper/README.md

 Datasets
 ---------------
 The datasets used in the paper are available at [this link](https://drive.google.com/file/d/1YAyI8Yy-xgU6h4xaWNfnBJwVnufMM85m/view?usp=sharing).
-The input data format must be tab-separated, integer-type for user, items, and timestamps (see the data/synthetic_10K.tensor file).
+The input data format must be tab-separated, integer-type for user, items, and timestamps (see the data/wikipedia.tsv).